 A: Seduce her, and refused to become his mistress as her sister Mary Boleyn had.

-In the winter of 1532, Henry met with Francis I at Calais and enlisted the support of the French king for his what?
+of 1532, Henry met with Francis I at Calais and enlisted the support of the French king for his what?

 A: His new marriage to Anne.

 Immediately upon returning to Dover in England, Henry, now 41, and Anne, now 32, went through a what?